Supporting the Campus Libraries

 - Gifts in kind are accepted by the Director of Library Services.

-- They are acknowledged in writing whenever the donor and his/her address are known.
+- They are acknowledged in writing whenever the donor is known and provides his/her address.

 - Gifts in kind are reviewed according to the same selection criteria as for purchased materials.